-The AC MDP is located in the cabin.
-The following are descriptions of the AC MDP and the breakers that protect the accessories:
+The AC panel is located in the cabin.
+The following are descriptions of the AC panel equipment and the breakers that protect the accessories:

 AC Multi-Meter

 Use the arrow keys to scroll through digital readouts for amperage (A), voltage (V), cycles (hertz) (Hz) and watts (W).